rubik/rubik.github.io/content/post/TexasDeathRow.md

 The result is quite different from what we got from `KMeans`.
 Here, the clusters are slightly better defined: one for shorter statements directed to the Warden, one for the family and lastly one with mixed words (even from a religious lexicon).

-# Wrapping up
+## Wrapping up
-We analyzed a very interesting dataset, and even though it was fairly small in size, it provided us with quite a number of thought-provoking insights, that could be the starting point for further analysis.
+We analyzed a very interesting dataset, and even though it was fairly small in size, it provided us with quite a number of thought-provoking insights that could be the starting point for further analysis.
 The goal of this exploration wasn't to reach a definitive conclusion about the dataset, but rather to put together different aspects of data analysis and visualization.
 This was also an opportunity to acquaint myself with various Python libraries.